 Understory ANPP was measured using clip plots between 7-12 October 2019 and 16-20 October 2020.
 Aboveground vegetation was clipped from 0.25 m2 (0.5 × 0.5 m) quadrats along two randomly located transects per unit.
 Ten plots from each treatment unit were sampled in 2019 and, due to covid-19 related travel restrictions reducing available labor, six plots per unit in 2020.
 Only current-year leaves and shoots of woody vegetation below 1.4 m in height were clipped.
 In addition, litter that consisted of dead herbaceous material, leaves, and branches (< 2 cm diameter) was collected from each plot.
 Understory vegetation was separated into the following functional groups: woody, panicum grasses, other grasses, non-legume forb, sedge, and legume.
 The samples for each plot and functional group were kept separate and dried at 60°C to a constant mass.
 All samples were collected before first frost.
 October was chosen as the month to sample ANPP as it represents the maximum standing forb and grass biomass in the region (Blair et al. 1977).
 While there was no livestock grazing in the FHRA, wildlife herbivory might have reduced understory biomass before sampling.
-However, herbivore exclusion studies at the site (Masters et al. 1993a) found that herbivory had little effect on understory biomass estimates.
+However, herbivore exclusion studies at the site (Masters et al. 1993a) found that herbivory had little effect on understory biomass estimates, and no signs of over-browsing were noted by observers.
+While the deer population on the PWMA increased since the early 90’s, this corresponded with significant landscape level-forest management at the PWMA to improve deer habitat (Masters and Waymire 2012).
+While the deer population did increase it has been controlled below carrying capacity by significant hunting pressure and Epizootic Hemorrhagic Disease outbreaks (EHD).
+The EHD outbreaks were not a function of habitat quality or population density, but from biting midge flies that transmit the disease from domestic livestock to wild deer.

-2.4 Percent cover methods

-During 2019 and 2020, the understory percent cover of plant functional groups for each experimental unit in the study area was visually estimated with a standard 20 × 50 cm Daubenmire frame (Daubenmire 1959).
-Percent cover sampling was conducted along the two previously established 100 m transects in each unit (Masters 1991a, b).
-Ten samples were taken along each transect at random intervals for a total of 20 sampling points for each unit on each sampling date.
-Data were collected monthly during the growing season (March-October) and once during the dormant season to capture seasonal changes in plant communities that make up important components of deer forage.
-The same transects were used each sampling period, but the individual frame locations were at different points each month.
-When conducting the Daubenmire sampling, ground cover was separated into the following functional groups: woody, panicum grasses, other grasses, non-legume forb, sedge, legume, litter, bare ground, and rock.
-Only understory woody vegetation less than 1.4 m in height was sampled.
-The functional groups were estimated using the following eight categories (0.01<1.5%, 1.5<3.5%, 3.5<7.5, 7.5<17.5%, 17.5<37.5%, 37.5<62.5%, 62.5<85%, 85<97.5%) that covered a range of percentages, and the midpoint of each class was used for analysis.

-2.5 Crude protein methods
+2.4 Crude protein methods

 Foliar crude protein (CP) concentration (total nitrogen concentration × 6.25) of selected forage plants was measured three times during the 2020 growing season, 15-18 April, 6-10 July, and 19-23 October.
 The following eleven deer forage species were sampled: big bluestem, Panicum spp, winged elm, post oak, winged sumac, greenbriar (Smilax bona-nox), American beautyberry, slender lespedeza, serecia lespedeza, showy partridge pea, and Desmodium spp.
 Winged elm, greenbrier, showy partridge pea, desmodium, American beautyberry, and slender lespedeza are preferred deer forage plants.
 Serecia lespedeza, big bluestem, Panicum spp., winged sumac and post oak are consumed, but typically not preferred.
 These plants however, can form important emergency food sources or see increased seasonal use.
-Samples were collected from HT1, HT2, HT3, HT4, RRB, and CONT treatments.
+To capture the full range of vegetation structures, samples were collected from HT1, HT2, HT3, HT4, RRB, and CONT treatments.
+Samples were not collected from the HT treatment due to the absence of many of the species of interest or from HNT1 due to the similarity to HT1.